cj1128/mastering-postgres-review/README.md

 > In any case, using the offset clause is very bad for your query performances, so we advise against it. -- page 107

+> We can think of null as meaning I don’t know what this is rather than no value here. -- page 127

+> Any and all aggregate function you already know can be used against a window frame rather than a grouping clause, so you can already start to use sum, min, max, count, avg, and the other that you’re already used to using. -- page 134

+> You need to remember that the windowing clauses are always considered last in the query, meaning after the where clause. -- page 136

 ## 1. Preface

 ## 2. Introduction